YazBraimah/NYWWS/README.md

 **Rclone remote names:** The pipeline, sample tracking, and BAM rename scripts all assume that rclone remotes are named `gcs`, `s3`, and `onedrive`; you can pick different names when setting up rclone, all of those scripts need to be updated.

 **Conda environment name:** The pipeline and sample tracking scripts assume that the conda environment used to run the pipeline is called `nywws`.
 To change that, look for the lines of code that activate the environment (start with `conda activate`).

+### Upgrading Freyja beyond v1.4

+The current version of the pipeline works with Freyja v1.4, but it breaks when Freyja is updated to a newer version.
+The reason is that every time the pipeline runs, it will automatically update the Freyja barcodes to the latest version.
+The format of these downloaded barcodes files changed after version 1.4.
+To update the Freyja version, you'll need first to update it in `20230403_freyja-pipeline/envs/freyja.yml`.
+Then, you'll need to check what file formats are produced by `freyja update --outdir /some/directory`, and write new code to read those file formats in the pipeline.

 ## Execution